CEED WORKSHOP: WORKING WITH THE BODY IMAGE CONCERNS OF YOUNG PEOPLE EXPERIENCING EATING DISORDERS

 Dr Beth Shelton.
 Clinical Lead, Centre of Excellence in Eating Disorders.

 Beth is a senior psychologist and former dancer/choreographer.
-She has published research and book chapters in the area of body image and sits on a special interest group for body image.
-Beth is particularly interested in interpersonal and embodied aspects of body image and in how body image interventions might help in family-based approaches to treatment.
+She has published research and book chapters in the area of body image and is on a special interest group for body image.
+Beth is particularly interested in interpersonal and embodied aspects of body image and in how body image interventions might help in family-based approaches to treatment

 Dr Emma Spiel.
 Senior Clinician, Centre of Excellence in Eating Disorders.